Learning to shape the future

 Accessibility

 The future is for everyone!
-Futurium strives to be accessible to everyone.
-If you have any other accessibility needs, please let us know: info@futurium.de
+Futurium aims to be accessible to all.
+If you have any additional accessibility needs, please feel free to contact us at info@futurium.de.

 1